Jinzhengxu/MACAPACA/README.md

 # MACAPACA
-"A tool to build a highly accurate dataset for 3D human face model motion
+A tool to build a highly accurate dataset for 3D human face model motion